umass-compsci-220/umass-compsci-220.github.io/materials/homework/building-an-interpreter.md

 Your task is to implement the following functions inside of `./src/interpreter.ts`.
 You may do them in any order.
 Reviewing lecture slides might be helpful.

 ### `interpExpression`

+Given a state object and an AST of an expression, `interpExpression` evaluates the expression and returns its result.
+It should throw an error if the expression is invalid.
+See [Behavior](#behavior) and [Error Handling](#error-handling).

 ```ts
 export function interpExpression(state: State, e: Expression): number | boolean {